 I called the family and talked to the wife of the patient.
 I explained what I do and asked if her husband would be interested in talking with me.
 She said, “Let me call you back.”
 She didn’t, so I called her back the next day.
 She said it nicely, but in point was received, “I’ll call you if we need you.”

 So I left the family alone and after two days, my first patient died.
 When my director called to give me the news, I tried to explain myself, “Well I called.
 Twice.
 I mean the lady didn’t call me back.
 So I called again and then she said she’d call me if they needed me, but she never called back.”

 Gently my director said, “It’s ok.
 Not everyone wants help.
 I just wanted you to know.”

 “Oh, ok,” I said.

 After I hung up the phone, I looked out the window.
 Snow covered the courtyard.
 The red brick walls surrounding it made me think of my first patient’s son sitting in prison.
 He’d probably be finding out the news about the same time as me.
-Would he be placed on suicide watch?
-Having to be stripped of his clothes and dignity, placed in a “coffee filter” suit.
+Would he be placed on a suicide watch?
+Having to be stripped of his clothes and dignity, and placed in a “coffee filter” suit.
 That’s what we used to call the white paper “suicide” suit.
 The material’s so thin you can see through it, but this way the prisoner can’t hang themselves with it.
 Necessary, but not comfortable.